1. Keep Customers in Front of Your Stall

 Make a focal point to draw people in.

 Pile produce up.
-Tilt the containers.
-Have it artfully "spill over" from nice containers.
+Tilt the containers towards the customer.
+Have produce artfully "spill over" from nice containers.
 Get produce out of tubs and boxes.
 Use bi-level merchandising.

 Show prices!
-Tell varieties.
+Customers buy more frequently from vendors who show their prices.
+Provide the varieties of the produce you're selling.
 Laminate your signs so you can write write/change prices, etc.

-Use big signs for branding.
+Use big signs for branding your farm; this will make you more memorable to customers.
 Include a picture of your farm.
-Put the name of your farm on the sign.
-Laminate.
-Put on paint stir sticks to attach to your display.
+Put the name of your farm on a sign and display it, such as putting it on paint stir sticks to attach to your display.

 Keep greens, cucumbers, herbs, and other foods that are prone to wilting cool and out of direct sun.

-Highlight uncommon and heirloom varieties that customers may not be aware of.
+Highlight uncommon and heirloom varieties that might be new to customers.

 Consolidate items as they are sold to give the appearance of abundance, even when there is not abundance.